 Centennial baseball will collect a refundable $100.00 commitment fee and $50.00 for the All-Star uniform. (jersey, hat, socks and belt - pants are the responsible of player)

 The commitment fee will be refunded upon completion of the All-Stars Tournament Season.
 If for any reason your player does not fulfill their team responsibilities in all games throughout the entire tournament trail this fee will be not be returned.
 Playing tournament level ball is a large commitment for players and families.
-Following the tournament trail to regionals and beyond is expensive and time consuming.
+Following the tournament trail to regionals and beyond can be expensive and time consuming.

 Gate fee: All-Star tournaments charge a gate fee to all non-players and coaches, players family is responsible for tournament gate fees.

 Centennial baseball does not provide transportation or housing during tournament play.
-Tournaments played beyond state level may require out-of-state travel and can get quite expensive (travel, accommodations, meals, etc.).
+Tournaments played beyond state level may require out-of-state travel and can get expensive (travel, accommodations, meals, etc.).

 Where are the tournaments?